This article may contain links from our affiliate partners. Please read how we make money!

 This Asian broccoli salad can be eaten hot, warm or cold!
 That’s one great thing about this recipe, making it very ideal for meal prep!

 You can store this Asian broccoli salad for 3 days in the refrigerator.
-Make sure to keep it in an air-tight compacted container.
+Make sure to store the meal prep in an air-tight container.

 More Recipes You May Like